 Furthermore, the pace of the breath influences the central nervous system in direct and indirect ways, through innervations in the diaphragmatic muscle.
 How the diaphragm is involved can influence not only physiological responses but also psychological states (Russo et al., 2017).

 Benefits of Deep Breathing

-A wide range of empirical evidence compiled in scientific reviews supports the notion that deep breathing techniques can improve symptoms and aid in illness treatment within clinical population, as well as being beneficial in enhancing wellbeing and health in healthy people.
+A wide range of empirical evidence compiled in scientific reviews supports the notion that deep-breathing techniques can improve symptoms and aid in illness treatment within clinical populations and are also beneficial in enhancing wellbeing and health in healthy people.

 The role of deep breathing for combating disease

 - Cardiovascular diseases.
-Deep breathing can be effective in reducing high blood pressure (Brandani et al., 2017) and heart rate (Saoji, Raghavendra, & Manjunath, 2019) in hypertensive individuals.
+Deep breathing can be effective in reducing high blood pressure (Brandani, Mizuno, Ciolac, & Monteiro, 2017) and heart rate (Saoji, Raghavendra, & Manjunath, 2019) in hypertensive individuals.

 - Anxiety and depression.
-Deep breathing can reduce anxiety and depressive symptoms in the general population and people suffering from those clinical conditions (Jerath, Crawford, Barnes, & Harden, 2015).
+Deep breathing can reduce anxiety and depressive symptoms in the general population and people with those clinical conditions (Jerath, Crawford, Barnes, & Harden, 2015).